unit117/webshop/README.md

 4. **Place a test order** — Add items, select a payment method, and submit.
 The order will be appended to `data/orders.json` and the dashboard tiles refresh automatically.

+### Local data + languages

+The storefront ships with fully translated English/French copy plus placeholder entries for other languages.
+To wire in your own locale data end-to-end:

+1. **Menu translations** — Every menu item in `data/menu.json` exposes a `translations` object.
+Add a new key per language code (for example `"es"`) and provide `name`, `description`, `composition`, and `allergens`.
+Any field that is missing will automatically fall back to English when the menu is requested.
+2. **Expose the locale via the API** — Update `SUPPORTED_LANGUAGES` inside `src/server.js` so `/api/menu?lang=xx` accepts your new code.
+Restart `npm start` after editing so the server reloads the list.
+3. **Surface the language in the UI**
+   - Add an entry to the `languages` array in `public/app.js` with the language `code`, the English and native labels, and any fuzzy `keywords` you want the selector to match (e.g., `['mandarin', 'chinese', '中文']`).
+Set `available: true` when the locale is ready.
+   - Extend the `dictionary` object in the same file with all interface strings (`menu`, `cart`, `languageHelper`, etc.) translated into the new language.
+Anything you omit will use the English copy, so you can bootstrap gradually.
+4. **Verify locally** — Restart the dev server, open the floating language switcher, search using one of the keywords you configured, and confirm the storefront reloads `/api/menu` with the new `lang` query parameter while the UI strings swap to your translation.

+Because the search is keyword-driven you can include multiple aliases per language (e.g., `['español', 'spanish', 'castellano']`) to make it easy for guests to find their preferred locale.
+Additional languages can be added offline on your Mac and synced to production when ready—the JSON files are the single source of truth.

 ## Configuration

 Environment variables: